 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panels may qualify for exemptions on both sales and property tax.
-Sales tax exemptions come into effect at the time of purchase.
-Property tax exemptions allow you to ignore the value added by your solar panels when calculating property taxes on your home.
+- Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar system.
+Property tax exemptions allow you to exclude the added value of your solar system when you calculate the amount of property tax you need to pay on your home.

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, labor, accessories and equipment.
-This credit can apply towards solar panels installed on a primary or secondary residence that you own in the United States.
-The original amount you could claim was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+The ITC applies to the total cost of installing a solar system, including the panels themselves as well as labor, accessories and equipment.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
 There is no maximum claim amount.

 Click here to learn more about the new Inflation Reduction Act.
-Your local East Haven solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Your local East Haven solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives